Huegoxaga/notes/theory/ml.md

 - Can be used for both regression and classification tasks.
 - In neural science, each neuron has dedrites(receiver) and axon(transmitter), millions of millions of neuron work together. sigals are passed through synapses.
 - In neural networks, the processing unit is called neuron or node.
 The connection between neuron is also called synapse.
+- Overfitting and Underfitting - Underfitting implys a model that is too simply to make prediction, Overfitting implys a model that is learning too hard from the train data and too complicated to effectively and correctly make prediction.
+  - The goal is to aim to build a model that is a bit overfitting and slightly adjust it to prevent overfitting.
+- Hyperparameters are parameters used to build and train models.

 ##### Artificial Neural Networks(ANNs)